cyrus-debug/smokebuddyAI/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - Expo CLI
-- iOS Simulator (for Mac) or Android Studio (for Android development)
+- iOS Simulator (for Mac) or Android Emulator

 ### Installation